 Pennsylvania Robbery Defenses

-I will file a Motion to Suppress Evidence if the police violated your state or federal constitutional rights in the course of the robbery investigation.
-Common examples include the violation of your constitutional rights during the search and seizure of evidence or during a police interrogation.
+I would file a Motion to Suppress Evidence if the police violated your state or federal constitutional rights during the robbery investigation.
+Common examples include situations when the police violate your constitutional rights during the search and seizure of evidence or during a police interrogation.

 - Lack of theft

-- Lack of intent to commit a robbery
+- You lacked the intent to commit a robbery

-- Challenges to DNA, fingerprint or other forensic evidence
+- DNA, fingerprint, or other forensic evidence proves your innocence

 - Establishing that you are the rightful owner of the property

-In some cases, I may be able to negotiate with the police and prosecutors to have robbery charges reduced to less serious offenses resulting in significantly reduced penalties.
-I will review the evidence in your case to determine if a negotiated plea agreement would provide the most effective resolution of your case.
+In some cases, I may be able to negotiate with the police and prosecutors to have robbery charges reduced to less severe offenses resulting in significantly reduced penalties.
+I will review the evidence in your case to determine if a negotiated plea agreement would provide the most effective resolution.

 Eyewitness Misidentification in Robbery Cases